 Again, teach by example.
-Hearing their mom read the Bible to them, will make the Lord’s word sweet to them.
+Hearing you read the Bible to them will make the Lord’s Word sweet to them.

 Seeing you read the Bible for yourself will show them that His word is relevant for all of life.
-By letting them see you read God’s word you will show them where you find your purpose and strength.
+It will also show them where you find your purpose and strength.